Working Inside an Interview: Transcript, Notes, and Analysis

 How to Create an Insight

-1. Select text from the transcript or notes
+1. Select text from the Transcript or Notes

-2. Add:
+3. Add:

-• A comment (what this means)
+• A comment

-• Tags (to organize)
+• Tags

-• Priority (importance)
+• Priority

 4. Click Save